 - Names of cleaning staff assigned to your premises

-The cleaning company should have a cleaning report for every visit as documentation and quality control, and even better, share the cleaning reports with you to be transparent and intentional about their service quality.
+The commercial cleaning company should have a cleaning report for every visit as documentation and quality control, and even better, share the cleaning reports with you to be transparent and intentional about their service quality.

 How Is Quality Control Ensured?